ucsb-pstat115/web/index.md

 * **ULAs** Siming Su, Eric Bletcher and Wenxuan Zhang

 ## Prerequisites: <a name="prerequisites"></a>
-PSTAT 10 , PSTAT 120B, an PSTAT126 or equivalent.
+PSTAT 120B and PSTAT126 or equivalent.
 All prerequisites with letter grade C or better.

+**Programming experience:** Intermediate familiarity with R and Rmarkdown is required.

 ## Course Description: <a name="course-description"></a>